DPA

 Sub-processors

-The Processor shall not engage sub-processors to process the Controller's personal data without the Controller's prior written authorisation.
-Where the Controller provides general written authorisation, the Processor shall notify the Controller of any intended changes concerning the addition or replacement of sub-processors, giving the Controller the opportunity to object within 14 days.
+The Processor shall not engage sub-processors to process the Controller's personal data without the Controller's prior written authorization.
+Where the Controller provides general written authorization, the Processor shall notify the Controller of any intended changes concerning the addition or replacement of sub-processors, giving the Controller the opportunity to object within 14 days.

 Any sub-processor engaged shall be bound by data protection obligations equivalent to those in this DPA.
 The Processor remains fully liable to the Controller for the performance of sub-processors.

 The current list of approved sub-processors used in standard service engagements is maintained at privacy@multiuniversal.com and provided on request.
-By default, AI model inference is performed on Multiuniversal's own on-premises infrastructure and does not involve any external AI provider.
+Where AI model inference forms part of service delivery, any sub-processors involved are listed in the same register and notified to Controllers as required by clause 5.1.

 Security measures

-The Processor implements technical and organisational measures appropriate to the risk, including:
+The Processor implements technical and organizational measures appropriate to the risk, including:

 The Processor reviews and updates these measures periodically in light of technological developments and the nature of the data processed.